 However, governments in other countries may take the opposite policy.
 Instead, they introduce trade barriers by imposing tariffs or import quotas.
 For example, the United States imposed tariffs on tires and solar panels imported from China under the Trump administration.

-In addition to international trade, government intervention also targets investment flows.
+Government intervention also targets investment flows in addition to international trade.
 For example, the government introduced new regulations to increase direct investment by foreign investors.
 On the other hand, the government imposed restrictions on foreign portfolio investment because it was considered to disrupt macroeconomic stability.

-Then, the government also has a foreign ministry to conduct diplomatic relations with other countries.
-The ministry also represents governments in international organizations or in negotiating treaties.
+The government also has a foreign ministry that conducts diplomatic relations with other countries, represents governments in international organizations, and negotiates treaties.

 In general, government economic policies are divided into two categories based on their effects on the economy.
 They are demand-side policies and supply-side policies.
 Demand-side policies comprise fiscal policy and monetary policy.

 Meanwhile, supply-side policies consist of free market policies and interventionist policies.
-The first is aimed at increasing the competitiveness and efficiency of the economy.
-Meanwhile, the second aims to overcome market failures.
+The first aims to increase the economy’s competitiveness and efficiency, while the second aims to overcome market failures.

 Fiscal policy